matheusb432/unity-course/notes/unity.md

 ## Transform Component

 - The _Transform Component_ is a component that is automatically added to every game object, it contains information about the object's position, rotation and scale.

+# Input System

+- The new input system is a package that can be installed from the package manager.
+- It's more scalable than the old input system.
+- It utilizes an Event Based System.
+- Provides easy support for switching between input devices.

+## Actions and Action Maps

+- An action describes the behavior performed by the player.
+  - e.g. Jump, Move, Shoot, Navigating a menu, etc.
+- An action map is a group of actions.

+## Action Types

+- An action type refers to how Unity tracks the input.
+- Unity utilizes _Disambiguation_ to determine which action to perform.
+  - e.g. If the player presses the space bar, Unity will check which action is mapped to the space bar.
+If there is only one action mapped to the space bar, it will perform that action.
+If there are multiple actions mapped to the space bar, it will perform the action that is mapped to the action map that is currently active.
+- There are 3 types of actions:
+  - Button: Listens for a _single press_ of a button.
+  - Value: Listens for a _continuous_ press of a button.
+  - Pass-through: Listens for a _continuous_ press of a button.
+It won't pass through the process of _Disambiguation_.

+## Bindings

+- A binding is a specific button that is mapped to an action.
+- A binding can be a _Key_, _Mouse Button_, _Mouse Movement_, _Gamepad Button_, _Gamepad Axis_, or _Touch_.

+### Composite Bindings

+- A composite binding is a binding that is made up of multiple bindings.
+- It's useful to map movements, where pressing two buttons at the same time should move in a diagonal direction, for example.

+# Empty Parent Objects

+- To avoid visual elements having logic in them, empty parent objects are used to hold the logic for complex game objects.
+- This also enforces that these empty parent objects should not contains scaling or rotation values.
+- This pattern makes it so the child objects are used for visuals, making the code more maintainable and components more reusable.